The Chinese electric cars you can buy today: more EV for less cash?

 ► Our guide to the brands to watch

 Increasing numbers of Chinese car brands are targeting Europe as a major source of growth.
-Already in spring 2024 around half of the most popular electric cars sold in the UK hail from China.
+Already in 2024 around half of the most popular electric cars sold in the UK hail from China.
 In this article, we will focus on the new Chinese brands arriving on British soil, as opposed to the labyrinthine ownership structures that are accelerating the electrification of existing and new European brands (eg China’s Geely group already owns western car makers such as Volvo, Polestar, Lotus and a good chunk of Smart).

 Which Chinese cars are sold in the UK?